Addressing challenges of cultivated meat

 Controlling for contamination, especially as it relates to cost and scaling, is one of the critical issues the industry must get right.
 As more companies move toward commercialization, GFI will be closely monitoring this space, and if needed, ready to fund future research that could address this or any other challenge critical to advancing the field.
 We also stand ready to assist regulators in developing responsible standards to ensure these products meet consumers’ expectations and needs.

 As the industry tackles big questions, progress marches on.
-Across the areas of science, innovation, talent, and public and private sector support, major advances are growing momentum for this still early-stage industry:
+Across the areas of science, innovation, talent, and public and private sector support, major advances are growing momentum for this still early-stage industry.

 - Advances in science, technology, and the research ecosystem: Ground-breaking research on cell lines, cell culture media, and scaffolding are demonstrating the path to cost reduction and efficient scaling.
 New and updated life cycle assessments found that cultivating meat is a more efficient form of meat production compared to conventional meat, resulting in less land use and reduced air and water pollution.
 Universities worldwide launched seven new alternative protein courses and one certificate program.

 Cultivated meat and other alternative proteins have the potential to play a leading role in the transition ahead.
+But it requires massive changes in food and agriculture.

 - Climate and biodiversity: Compared to conventional beef, cultivated meat has the potential to slash emissions by 92 percent, require up to 90 percent less land, use 66 percent less water, and result in lower environmental impacts related to air pollution, acidification of soils, and marine eutrophication.